JeremyGrosser/mspm0/README.md

 I have only tested this code on MSPM0G3507 but all of the MSPM0 family chips share very similar register layouts and new devices should be easy to add by creating a [device file](src/mspm0-g3507.ads) with instances of the supported peripherals and their base addresses.

-The ARM SysTick and NVIC specs are not specific to MSPM0 but are included here for convenience.

 Code size can be reduced further by forking [bare_runtime](https://gihtub.com/JeremyGrosser/bare_runtime) and removing support for Semihosting, Floating point 'Image, and simplifying the Last_Chance_Handler.

 Upstream OpenOCD does not have support for MSPM0 yet.
 I've implemented rudimentary flash support on my [mspm0 branch](https://github.com/JeremyGrosser/openocd/tree/mspm0).
 The TI Launchpad boards are supported by both the CMSIS-DAP and XDS110 interface drivers.